Tergiver/OreEraser/README.md

 To use it, craft an Ore Eraser, found on the Production tab.
 It functions like a Blueprint or Deconstruction Planner.
 With the Ore Eraser in hand, click and drag a rectangle encompassing the resource you want to remove.

+v1.4.0
+  I removed the need to carry an Ore Eraser in your inventory
+  - Changed recipe to require nothing
+  - When you drop an Ore Eraser on the ground, it is destroyed

 v1.3.3
   - Fixed localization issue